Explore Careers in Film and Production

-From box office theatrical debuts to online how-to clips, video’s popularity is rapidly increasing as technology advances.
-Additional tools, online production platforms, and more and more digital channels help drive the demand for video content.
-The growing demand for video is inspiring more interest in film and video production careers.
-As technology continues to change, a film degree opens more doors to variety of diverse and expansive career paths.
+From box office theatrical debuts to online how-to clips, video’s popularity is skyrocketing as technology advances.
+The rise of digital platforms and tools has fueled a growing demand for video content, inspiring more students to pursue careers in film and video.
+With diverse opportunities in production, editing, and directing, a film degree opens doors to an ever-expanding range of creative career paths.

-Pursue a career in broadcast video production with a film degree.
+Pursue careers in film and broadcast video production with a degree from Five Towns College.
 Live events, sports, and news broadcasts rely on a variety of video skills and experience.
 A degree in film or video product introduces students to videography fundamentals through hands-on experience and group projects.

 Camera Assistant